SashoVas/Finite-State-Automatons-Tool/README.md

 # Finite-State-Automatons-Tool
-A implementacion of the basic functionalities of finite state automatons
+A implementacion of the basic functionalities of finite state automatons.
 # RegEx
-A Polymorphic Hierarchy implemented with a tree for easy usage of regular expressions
+A Polymorphic Hierarchy implemented with a tree for easy usage of regular expressions.

 ### Usage
-The main functionalities of regExHandler
+The main functionalities of regExHandler.
 Return type | Function | Description
 --- | --- | ---
 RegEx* | buildFromString() | Algorithm for parsing string to regEx tree